YanzhaoW/Dockerfiles/hdtv/readme.md

 * Commands that run docker containers are usually pretty long.
 Thus, it's recommended to create an alias of the command in `.bashrc` (bash), `.zshrc` (zsh).
 For Windows 11, check out this [instruction](https://stackoverflow.com/questions/24914589/how-to-create-permanent-powershell-aliases) to create a permanent alias.

-* The `docker run` command below mounts your current folder to the `/data` inside the container.
+* The `docker run` command below mounts your current folder and `~/.local/share/hdtv` to the `/data` and `/root/.local/share/hdtv` inside the container.
 If another folder needs to be mounted, add `-v host_file_locaiton:container_location` to the command.

 * Even though the docker desktop provides some functionalities to run the docker container, the following instructions are done only via terminals (PowerShell in case of Windows).